sedlak477/simple-league-helper/README.md

 ## Information

 It shows you common starting items and builds for the champion you are playing.
-It also displays the skill order for you current champion.
+It also displays the skill order for your current champion.
 The information is scraped from [op.gg](https://op.gg/).

-It also displays your current champion stats, including:
+It also displays your current in-gmae champion stats, including:
 * Attack Damage
 * Ability Power
 * Armor